Setting input

 [output]

 This section allows the user to specify parameters to control the solver output.
-Frequencies are indicated in terms of number of cycles, i.e. RK steps or time iterations.

 print_control

-=> integer, frequency for printing output file progress.outdtsave_restart
+=> integer, frequency for updating the output file progress.outdtsave_restart

-=> real, frequency for saving restart filesdtsave
+=> real, time interval for saving restart filesdtsave

-=> real, frequency for saving plot3d and vtk filesdtstat
+=> real, time interval for saving plot3d and vtk filesdtstat

-=> real, frequency for computing statistics (2D and 3D)dtslice
+=> real, time interval for computing statistics (2D and 3D)dtslice

-=> real, frequency for writing slicesenable_stat_3d
+=> real, time interval for writing slicesenable_stat_3d

 => integer, enable computation of 3D statistics (0 -> No, 1 -> Yes)enable_plot3d